 Effective January 1, 2006, the Company has adopted SFAS No. 151, "Inventory Costs - an Amendment of ARB No. 43, Chapter 4."
-As required by this statement, items such as idle facility expense, excessive spoilage, freight, handling costs and re-handling costs are recognized as current period charges.
+As required by this statement, items such as idle facility expense, excessive spoilage, freight handling costs and re-handling costs are recognized as current period charges.
 In addition, the allocation of fixed production overheads to the costs of conversion should be based upon the normal capacity of the production facility.
 Fixed overhead costs associated with idle capacity are expensed as incurred.
-SFAS No. 151 did not have a material impact on our results of operations during the first quarter.
+SFAS No. 151 did not have a material impact on our results of operations during the second quarter or six months as of 2006.